smadds/node-red-contrib-udmx/README.md

 ## Known Issues
 * The dependency node-usb requires a library installing first on linux OS (inc. Raspberry Pi).
 Full details under Installation here: https://github.com/tessel/node-usb#readme.
 Be sure to do this before trying to install UDMX.

+* Some distributions do not include pkg-config, which is required by a dependancy.
+Run `sudo apt install pkg-config` if installation fails and then try again.